heismalvin/Realto/README.md

 # Realto
-a real estate website where you can view our houses available and make enquires
+A real estate website where you can view our houses available and make enquires